ElwinHuaman/elwin/content/publication/huamanTF2021/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Towards Knowledge Graphs Validation through Weighted Knowledge Sources"
-authors: ["Elwin Huaman", "Amar Tauqeer", "Geni Bushati", "Anna Fensel"]
+authors: ["Elwin Huaman", "Amar Tauqeer", "Anna Fensel"]
-date: 2021-04-26T01:57:51+01:00
+date: 2021-11-24T01:57:51+01:00
-doi: ""
+doi: "10.1007/978-3-030-91305-2_4"

 # Schedule page publish date (NOT publication's date).
-publishDate: 2021-04-26T01:57:51+01:00
+publishDate: 2021-11-26T01:57:51+01:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "arXiv"
+publication: "Knowledge Graphs and Semantic Web Conference (KGSWC 2021)"
-publication_short: ""
+publication_short: "KGSWC 2021"

-abstract: "The performance of applications, such as personal assistants, search engines, and question-answering systems, rely on high-quality knowledge bases, a.k.a.
+abstract: "The performance of applications, such as personal assistants and search engines, relies on high-quality knowledge bases, a.k.a.
 Knowledge Graphs (KGs).
-To ensure their quality one important task is Knowledge Validation, which measures the degree to which statements or triples of a Knowledge Graph (KG) are correct.
-KGs inevitably contains incorrect and incomplete statements, which may hinder the adoption of such KGs in business applications as they are not trustworthy.
-In this paper, we propose and implement a validation approach that computes a confidence score for every triple and instance in a KG.
+To ensure their quality one important task is knowledge validation, which measures the degree to which statements or triples of KGs are semantically correct.
+KGs inevitably contain incorrect and incomplete statements, which may hinder their adoption in business applications as they are not trustworthy.
+In this paper, we propose and implement a Validator that computes a confidence score for every triple and instance in KGs.
 The computed score is based on finding the same instances across different weighted knowledge sources and comparing their features.
-We evaluated the performance of our Validator by comparing a manually validated result against the output of the Validator.
-The experimental results showed that compared with the manual validation, our Validator achieved as good precision as the manual validation, although with certain limitations.
+We evaluate our approach by comparing its results against a baseline validation.
+Our results suggest that we can validate KGs with an f-measure of at least 75%.
+Time-wise, the Validator, performed a validation of 2530 instances in 15 min approximately.
 Furthermore, we give insights and directions toward a better architecture to tackle KG validation."

 # Summary.
 An optional shortened abstract.
 summary: "A knowledge graph validation approach that computes a confidence score for every triple and instance in a KG"